Pain is felt in different ways dependent on a variety of factors

-Opioids are generally not recommended as a first line of treatment for PAD associated neuropathic pain, generally caused by the narrowing of the arteries and constricted blood flow.
-PAD associated pain can be severe and nearly 25% of all those with PAD are at risk for addiction when being prescribed opioids to treat chronic neuropathic pain.
-Opioids should only be used as a second-line of treatment for those with PAD associated neuropathic pain.
-Currently, there are no known treatments for PAD or Diabetic Neuropathy, thus many live long-term with the resulting neuropathic pain.
+Opioids are generally not recommended as a first line of treatment for PAD associated neuropathic, generally caused by the narrowing of the arteries and constricted blood flow.
+PAD associated pain can be severe and nearly 25% of all those with PAD are at risk for addiction when being prescribed opioids to treat chronic neuropathic.
+Opioids should only be used as a second-line of treatment for those with PAD associated neuropathic.
+Currently, there are no known treatments for PAD or Diabetic Neuropathy, thus many live long-term with the resulting neuropathic.
 But, the pain can be alleviated with diet and other lifestyle changes as well as non-opioid based treatments such as:

 - Amitriptyline – also used for treatment of headaches and depression

 - Suloxetine – also used for treatment of bladder problems and depression

 - Pregabalin and gabapentin – also used to treat epilepsy, headaches or anxiety